wikimedia/phoenix/docs/artifact.md

 # Next steps
 The next steps are delivering four further artifacts:

-- Infrastructure exploration -- designing a production-viable version of this AWS prototype
+- Infrastructure: designing a production-viable version of this AWS prototype.
-- Models of current editing workflows, so we understand them
+- Models of current editing workflows, so we understand them.
-- Editing exploration - what must change in the knowledge sources in order to decouple editing from many products and platforms?
-Are they viable?
+- Exploring what changes are needed in editing in order to decouple editing from many products and platforms.
+Is this even possible?
+- Educating ourselves on modern system approaches.
-- Creating the architecture repository as a space to understand and explore emerging systems patterns
+- Creating the architecture repository as a space to understand and explore emerging systems patterns.

-Teams are also creating front end prototypes demonstrating uses for these patterns.
-Details on which teams are not yet decided.
+Teams like Structured Data and Okapi are eploring adopting this work as part of their future plans.

 Many branches of discussion have already begun.
 Their success depends on:
 - understanding the tradeoffs, especially in areas that have been philosophically off limits